laheshk/designcult/README.md

-#Designcult#
+# Designcult

 A podcast about design.

-To run this locally clone this repo and
+To run this locally, clone this repo and

     npm start